 The cost of textbooks and course supplies/tools varies according to the program, but averages about \$900-\$1800 per year.
-Some departments furnish students with tools.
+Some departments tuition and fees furnish students with tools.
 Students using College tools pay a \$100 deposit, which is refunded at the end of the year if the tools are returned in good condition.

-Tuition & Fees
+Tuition and Fees